FREQUENTLY ASKED QUESTIONS

 -

 The rental contracts are typically for five years.
-At the end of the five years, there is a balloon payment due on the loan, so it’s built into the contract with the rental yard that they will purchase the equipment from you, which will give you enough money to pay off the loan and refund your down payment.
+At the end of the five years, there is a balloon payment due on the loan, so we make arrangements to sell the equipment for you and get enough to pay off the balance of the loan (and then some, hopefully!).

 -